CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 This tutorial will cover the following:
 - Necessary files and scripts for running QE calculations
 - Anatomy of the QE input file
-- Submitting QE jobs
+- Submitting QE jobs in serial and parallel
 - Parsing and understanding QE output
+- Exercises:
   - Benchmarking DFT parameters
   - Geometry relaxation

 ## Prerequisites

 It is assumed that the participant has a general understanding of quantum mechanical calculations and proficiency with the linux command line.
 Additional experience with plane-wave basis sets, crystal structure, and other solid-state physics concepts will also be helpful.
 This tutorial is furthermore written for Workshop participants who will have access to virtual machines which have QE v6.4.1 compiled.
 Instructions for downloading and compiling QE can be found at https://github.com/QEF/q-e.

-## Getting Started
+## Running a DFT Calculation with QE

 Running jobs with the PWSCF module of QE requires at minimum: